 BTE 4260 Special Topics in Business Teacher Education (1-3) Topics will be listed in appropriate course schedules.
 May be used to teach specific microcomputer software or to cover other critical topics in business teacher education as new technologies develop.
-Prerequisite: senior or graduate status.
+Prerequisite: Senior or graduate status.

 BTE 4280 Implementing Business Education (3) This course addresses information needed to plan, implement, and maintain business education programs.
+Prerequisite: Practicing teacher or BTE 4210.

-BTE 4501 Managing Classroom Technologies (3) Students will work with current electronic media management tools that enhance classroom instruction in career education.
+BTE 4501 Managing Classroom Technologies (3) Students will work with current digital media management tools that enhance classroom instruction.
 Emphasizes resources to manage a multimedia-rich educational environment.
-Prerequisite: BTE 1210 BTE 1210 essentials of Managing Information with C grade or higher or instructor consent.

 BTE 4510 Desktop Publishing for Business (3) This course includes business publishing concepts that utilize basic to intermediate design principles for creating comprehensive document layouts with polished professional-looking images.
 Prerequisite: BTE 3536 or instructor consent.

 BTE 4550 Publishing Applications for Business (3) Business publishing using application tools and production fundamentals for print or webready documents and pages.
 Explores effective web communication techniques and principles of e-business.
 May be taken for graduate credit.
 Prerequisite: BTE 3536 or instructor consent.